dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + "What you do counts.
 Who you are doesn't.
 You are an ordinary part of an extraordinary process."

++ "If you loan someone $20 and you never see them again, it was probably worth it. "

 + "The safest road to hell is the gradual one - the gentle slope, soft underfoot, without sudden turnings, without milestones, without signposts." - C. S. Lewis

 + "No amount of security is worth the suffering of a mediocre life chained to a routine that has killed your dreams." - Maya Mendoza